broadinstitute/tensorqtl/README.md

 tensorQTL is a GPU-enabled QTL mapper, achieving ~200-300 fold faster *cis*- and *trans*-QTL mapping compared to CPU-based implementations.

 Note: this is a fork of the Broad tensorQTL repo with allowing for formulaic definition of QTL regression for arbitrary interaction terms.
-Variant filtering is a work in progress -- in this current implementation which focused on categorical interaction terms (i.e., cell type) we require 3 samples per category and at at least 3 individual for each genotype (0, 1, 2).
+Variant filtering is a work in progress -- in this current implementation which focused on categorical interaction terms (i.e., cell type) we require at least 3 individuals for each genotype (0, 1, 2) for each categorical term.
 The filtering function can be found in the `filter_term_samples` function in [core.py](tensorqtl/core.py) (line ~114).
+This can be customized for your particular dataset/use case.

+To see how the interaction mode works please see [this noteboook](example/InteractionQTL.ipynb).
+Currently, there is no command-line implementation for interaction terms.

 If you use tensorQTL in your research, please cite the following paper:
 [Taylor-Weiner, Aguet, et al., *Genome Biol.* 20:228, 2019](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1836-7).